TGDivy/TGDivy/README.md

 ## 💬🌞

-> When you dance, your purpose is not to get to a certain place on the floor.
-It's to enjoy each step along the way.   ~ Wayne Dyer
+> The destiny of man is in his own soul.  ~ Herodotus

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )